hindutva/hindutva.github.io/paganology/japan/spirituality/hagakure/04_Ch_4_When_Nabeshima.md

 saw that the man was young and healthy and said, “I’m tired of cutting now.
 I’ll spare this man’s life.”
 And the man’s life was saved.

 Lord Katsushige always used to say that there are four kinds of retainers.
-They are the “quick, then lapping,” the “lagging, then quick,” the “continually quick,” and the ”continually lagging.”
+They are the “quick, then lagging,” the “lagging, then quick,” the “continually quick,” and the ”continually lagging.”
 The “continually quick” are men who when given orders will undertake their execution quickly and settle the matter well.